rust-lang/book/nostarch/chapter08.md

 let v: Vec<i32> = Vec::new();
 ```

-Creating a new, empty vector to hold values of type `i32`
+Listing 8-1: Creating a new, empty vector to hold values of type `i32`

 Note that we added a type annotation here.
 Because we aren’t inserting any
 values into this vector, Rust doesn’t know what kind of elements we intend to